Forge (formerly known as DDT: Distributed Debugging Tool

-> module unload altd ; module unload xalt > module load ddt-memdebug # (note the use of the ddt-memdebug module from above) > export DDT_NODE_SCAN_TIMEOUT=90 > export DDT_NO_TIMEOUT=1 > export DDT_PROCESS_TIMEOUT=0 > ddt
+> module unload altd ; module unload xalt > module load ddt-memdebug # (note the use of the ddt-memdebug module from above) > export DDT_NODE_SCAN_TIMEOUT=90 > export DDT_NO_TIMEOUT=1 > export DDT_PROCESS_TIMEOUT=0 > forge

-Click on.
-A new window with expandable tabs will appear, click on to expand a tab.
+Click on Run and Debug a Program .
+A new window with expandable tabs will appear, click on Details... to expand a tab.

 Application tab is used to select a program binary, working directory, arguments and input file.

 MPI, OpenMP, CUDA and Memory Debugging tabs are used to allow respective features and set parameters (e.g., number of nodes and processes per node for an MPI program).